UIKit0/kairos/README.markdown

 * Java JDK
 * Scala >= 2.9.1
-* Sbt(Scala Build Tool) 0.7.7 : http://code.google.com/p/simple-build-tool/downloads/detail?name=sbt-launch-0.7.7.jar&can=2&q=
+* Sbt(Scala Build Tool) >= 0.11.x
-* Cappuccino
+* Cappuccino >= 0.9.5
 * IntelliJ IDEA (Optional)

 1) Java
 On Macos java is installed by default so normally you have nothing to do except launching at least once a java application(you can for instance enter java -version inside a terminal)
-On linux you can use your package manager to install the latest java version, just make sure you are using the Sun/Oracle version and not the OpenJDk because the code is using some imap classes only available in proprietary version.
+On linux you can use your package manager to install the latest java version, just make sure you are using the Sun/Oracle version and not the OpenJDk because the code is using some imap classes only available in Sun SDK.

 2) Scala 2.9.x
 You can download the latest scala version here : http://www.scala-lang.org/downloads/distrib/files/scala-2.9.1.final.tgz.
 Once downloaded and unarchived you can copy it on the location of your choice(ex /usr/local/scala-2.9.1) and add it to your shell path.

-3) Sbt 0.7.7
+3) Sbt 0.11.2
-You can download sbt 0.7.7 here : http://code.google.com/p/simple-build-tool/downloads/detail?name=sbt-launch-0.7.7.jar&can=2&q=
+You can download sbt 0.11.2 here : http://typesafe.artifactoryonline.com/typesafe/ivy-releases/org.scala-tools.sbt/sbt-launch/0.11.2/sbt-launch.jar
-Please DO NOT USE a newer version of sbt because build scripts are not compatible for the moment !
+Please DO NOT USE older version of sbt because build scripts are not compatible between some versions.
 Once the jar is downloaded, please go to the install directory and enter the following commands :
+`sudo mv sbt-launch.jar sbt-launch-0.11.2.jar`
-sudo ln -s sbt-launch-0.7.7.jar sbt-launch.jar
+`sudo ln -s sbt-launch-0.11.2.jar sbt-launch.jar`

+Now we need to create the script that will call our downloaded jar through the java interpreter:

 `sudo touch sbt`
 `sudo chmod +x sbt`